Why Microsoft’s self-driving car strategy will work

 As the field matures and potential winners become more evident, Microsoft will be in a better position to upgrade its relationship with startups to full partnership and eventual acquisition.

-And if Microsoft’s partnership with OpenAI is any indication, a lot of the investment Microsoft makes into startups is in Azure credits, which ensures those startups become locked into Microsoft’s cloud service instead of going with other cloud providers.
+And if Microsoft’s partnership with OpenAI is any indication, a lot of the investment Microsoft makes in startups is in Azure credits, which ensures those startups become locked into Microsoft’s cloud service instead of going with other cloud providers.

-So on a broader scale, Microsoft’s wide range of partnerships will enable it to become a growing hub to attract self-driving car startups.
+On a broader scale, Microsoft’s wide range of partnerships will enable it to become a growing hub to attract self-driving car startups.
 It will use the expertise and experience of these startups to enhance its cloud and AI services for autonomous driving, and in turn attract more customers.

 Many analysts think Microsoft is lagging in the self-driving car space by not having an active program to test cars in cities.
 I think the company has made a smart move to solidify its position in areas that will remain constant (cloud, data, and algorithms) while developing a strategy that will allow it to adapt to the inevitable changes to the industry in the coming years.